alexk99/the_router/captive_portal.md

 Therefore to conroll subscriber internet access the following logic must be implemented in a Radius/OSS server:

-- upon connection, a subscriber's IP address must be deleted from the ipset 'ips1' in order to make sure the subscriber doesn't have internet access until the captive portal grant it such permission.
+- upon connection, a subscriber's IP address must be deleted from the ipset 'ips1' in order to make sure the subscriber doesn't have internet access until the captive portal grants it such permission.
 Therefore radius authentication reply must contain an attribute/value pair therouter_pbr=2.

-- to grant a subscriber an internet access after the subscriber has been authorized by the Captive Portal subscriber's IP address must be added to the ipset 'ips1'.
+- to grant a subscriber internet access after the subscriber has been authorized by the Captive Portal subscriber's IP address must be added to the ipset 'ips1'.
 This could be accomplished either by using rcli command

-    rcli ipset add ips1 10.11.1.12
+    rcli ipset add ips1 x.x.x.x

-or by using radius attribute "therouter_pbr" and CoA

-    therouter_pbr=1 - add subscriber's ip address to the ipset "rt_bl"
+or by sending to BR a CoA message carring the following radius attribute/value pair to add subscriber's ip address to the ipset "rt_bl"

+    therouter_pbr=1

 ### Other commands: